Maksasj/RadioboosFactorioMods/README.md

   - Tier 4 , 256 slots (or 12800 solar panels)
   - Tier 5 , 512 slots (or 25600 solar panels!)

+- **Water Sink**
+  - Adds simple construction, what allows to get infinity water at any time

 - **Exponential**
   - Currently under development, but the main idea is to just add a ton of new tiers for regular items, furnaces, solar panels exedra.
   - Already have **Assebling Machines**, **Furnaces**, **Mining Drills** and **Solar Panels**.